Skip to main content

 Simplify the Proposition Before You Add New Tools

-In one case: multiple platforms, low profitability, and a support-heavy model.
+A typical fragmented setup means multiple platforms, low profitability, and a support-heavy model.

-In another: one platform, a centralised investment proposition, and a tighter operating structure.
+A streamlined alternative can mean one platform, a centralised investment proposition, and a tighter operating structure.

 Businesses that are easier to understand, run, and oversee are easier to underwrite.